 - Goal statement (why is the project necessary)

-- Objectives, and key deliverables (what does the project intend to accomplish)
+- Objectives and key deliverables (what does the project intend to accomplish)

 - Project risks and assumptions

-A good project charter is the foundation of a project, and should be used to guide the project throughout its lifecycle.
+A good project charter is the foundation of a project and should be used to guide the project throughout its lifecycle.
 It not only helps you move forward efficiently but also allows you to gain buy-in from stakeholders and team members.

-2. Develop Project Management Plan
+2. Develop Project Management plan

 Now it’s time to hash out a detailed project plan.
 It outlines the project deliverables, tasks and durations, milestones, and resource assignments that you will use to evaluate the progress and, ultimately, the success of the project.
 Most importantly, it should do this in a way that your team both understands and can commit to.
-That means keeping tasks concise and avoiding specialty-specific or unit-specific jargon, and most importantly, has REALISTIC durations that are informed by the team members that are asked to do the work.
+That means keeping tasks concise and avoiding specialty-specific or unit-specific jargon, and most importantly, having REALISTIC durations that are informed by the team members that are asked to do the work.

 Follow these steps to design an effective project management plan: